AckerlyXu/heima/articles/sql-database/scripts/sql-database-import-from-bacpac-powershell.md

 ms.tgt_pltfrm: sql-database
 ms.workload: database
 origin.date: 06/23/2017
-ms.date: 07/31/2017
+ms.date: 10/02/2017
-ms.author: v-haiqya
+ms.author: v-johch
 ---

-# Use PowerShell to import a bacpac file into an Azure SQL database
+# Use PowerShell to import a PACPAC file into an Azure SQL database

-This PowerShell script example imports a database from a **bacpac** file into an Azure SQL database.
+This PowerShell script example imports a database from a BACPAC file into an Azure SQL database.

 [!INCLUDE [sample-powershell-install](../../../includes/sample-powershell-install-no-ssh.md)]